 Whether you tweet, Facebook post, Instagram, Snapchat or shoot Vine videos for yourself or a client, every social media moment matters.
 Just as the goal of any actor is to be able to tell a story through a character, your brand needs warmth and personification to really resonate and engage.

 Not all brands are wild and wacky, but there are plenty of examples of conservative brands who exploded on social in 2015 once they found their “voice”.
 Check out the Twitter feeds of @oldspice, @tacobell, @MyCascade, @lushcosmetics, @jetblue, @PopChips, @Intel and the SM conference favorite, @Oreo (check out #OreoHorrorStories).
-It’ ... ⇢ read more
+It’s okay... ⇢ read more

 By Deborah Trivitt, APR